‘Black-ish’ Star Tracee Ellis Ross Shakes Her Booty In A Cheetah Print Bikini On Instagram

 “Best Body on the planet Au Natural= good genes, good eating, and good workouts!!” exclaimed another commenter.

 Ross also credited Lizzo in her caption and the two women exchanged admiration for each other under Ross’ post.
-The Inquisitr previously shared that the singer’s third album became the number one album in the country when it debuted on Friday, April 19.
+The Inquisitr previously shared that the singer’s third album became the No. 1 album in the country when it debuted on Friday, April 19.
 The album reportedly beat Beyonce’s Homecoming Live album in its debut weekend.

 This is one of Ross’ many times flaunting her age-defying body on social media.
-On Sunday, April 21, the Girlfriends star also posted two Instagram photos of herself glistening in the sun while wearing fuschia lipstick.
+On Sunday, April 21, the Girlfriends star also posted two Instagram photos of herself glistening in the sun while wearing fuchsia lipstick.
 Her dark hair is also pulled back as more than 1,000 of her followers commented in admiration of the star.

 “I love how u love sun,” commented The Real host Jeannie Mai.